orbirpinar/spring-kafka-example/Readme.md

 # Spring Boot Kafka Example

-In order to start kafka and zookeper you should up docker images.
+To start Kafka and Zookeper you should up docker images.

 > docker-compose up -d